Location: Churchill, Canada

 Although bear season is often overcast, the northern lights (Aurora Borealis) are often visible on clear nights and the nights are long in November so there is plenty of time to look for them.
 You will be staying at the brand new White Whale Lodge which is out on the tundra, away from any light pollution, so the aurora opportunities will be especially rewarding.

-You also have an excellent chance of seeing arctic foxes and red foxes hunting on the tundra.
-It is not uncommon to see numerous foxes everyday; sporting their white, winter pelage.
+You also have an excellent chance of seeing arctic foxes, silver foxes, and red foxes hunting on the tundra.
+It is not uncommon to see numerous foxes everyday; sporting their beautiful, snow white, winter pelage.
 Arctic foxes are another species that is best photographed from ground level.